Holland turns "13" on Leap Day

-“I will be 13,” she exclaimed.
+“I will be 13,” the Anderson resident exclaimed.
 “I’ve finally reached my teenage years.”

 Holland said younger people don’t know what Leap Year means but older people immediately understand.